vippsas/vipps-developers/newsletters/2021-04-newsletter.md

 For "click and collect" we recommend to use [`staticShippingDetails`](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#shipping-and-static-shipping-details)
-(to avoid the extra roundtrip where Vipps asks the merchant for the shipping options and prices) and also to set the default shipping method to "Click and collect".
+(to avoid the extra HTTP roundtrip where Vipps asks the merchant for the shipping options and prices) and also to set the default shipping method to "Click and collect".

+This will significantly speed up the payment process for customers.

-This is done in [`POST:​/ecomm​/v2​/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST) by including:
+This is done in the [`POST:​/ecomm​/v2​/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST) call by including:

 ```
 "staticShippingDetails": [